 Steven Parrino, Untitled, 1991, sprayed enamel, pencil on vellum, 9 × 12 inches (22.9 × 30.5 cm)

-Steven Parrino is best known for his signature “misshaped” monochromes with slashed, torn or twisted canvases.
-He was also an established pioneer in performance and video art.
-His radicalism was borne out of a deep understanding of the history of painting and the avant–garde.
-The “vibe of his work” derives from his other loves: Pop iconography and the subversive counter culture of the Hell’s Angels, the occult, and the No Wave and punk rock movements.
-His commitment to the belief that “radicalism comes from content and not necessarily form” radiates throughout his artistic practice, where he utilizes all the disciplines of painting, photo collage, drawing, film, video and super-sonic performance.
+Steven Parrino is best known for his signature “misshaped” monochromes with slashed, torn, or twisted canvases.
+An established pioneer in performance and video art, his radicalism was borne out of a deep understanding of the history of painting and the avant-garde.
+The “vibe” of his work derives from his other loves: Pop iconography and the subversive counterculture of the Hell’s Angels, the occult, and the No Wave and punk rock movements.
+His commitment to the belief that “radicalism comes from content and not necessarily form” radiates throughout his artistic practice, where he utilizes all the disciplines of painting, photo collage, drawing, film, video, and super-sonic performance.
 At the end of the 1980s, Parrino’s work began to diverge aesthetically.
-Never completely comfortable with the “Neo–Geo” label, his work took on a darker more monumental character.
+Never completely comfortable with the “Neo-Geo” label, his work took on a darker, more monumental character.
 The iconic monochrome paintings took shape as radical, nihilistic, pop sculptural objects—a transformation which fused historical tradition with the defunct notion of the avant-garde.